The recent heatwave in Malawi has led to consecutive days with very high temperatures.

 Watch the FCFA documentary Climate Change and Tea: Challenges for Malawi and Kenya.

 The climate crisis - and how we confront it - is THE story of our lifetimes.
 At Climate Home News, we believe journalism can make a difference.
 Our mission is to produce original reporting that informs, engages and inspires action.
-We publish articles for free, with no paywall.
-But our reporting takes time and money to produce.
-Support our writers today so we can continue this vital work.
+This takes time and expertise.
+Support our work today with a donation or by subscribing to our daily newsletter for exclusive extra content.